These 12 best places to visit in Alberta also happen to be some of the most beautiful places to visit in Canada!

 3. Maligne Canyon

-Without a doubt, Maligne Canyon is one of the most beautiful places to see in Alberta!
+Without a doubt, Maligne Canyon is one of the most beautiful places to visit in Alberta!

 This spot is beautiful year round, with lush green trees and waterfall views in summer and massive ice formations in winter.
 The safest way to view Maligne Canyon in colder months is with a guide, so come prepared with warm winter gear and a good camera!